hpgavin/HPGdaac/README.md

 ```
 ... with the snsrs.cfg being the  *sensor configuration file* shown above,
 results in the named **scaled** data file (*data123.20230314.031416.scl*)
-which starts with the first 28 lines ...
+which has a header of 19 lines  ...
 ```
 % Tue  Mar 14 03:14:16 2023
 % Title: data acquisition via HPGdaac